 Kaylee uses a low angle and a wide lens to take expressive portraits.
 This technique creates a deep depth of field.
 She often includes sun flares or dramatic skies to add an interesting layer.
 The longer you look at her photos, the more you fall in love with dogs!

 Audrey is a French photographer who creates soft, minimalistic, and sophisticated images.
-She avoids distractions in her outdoor portraits and carefully chooses the colours in her photos.
+She avoids distractions in her outdoor portraits and carefully chooses the colors in her photos.
 When the viewer looks at them, they see a very deliberate and refined look.

 Elke is a pro at expressive dog portraits.
 She shoots in a studio as a commercial and editorial pet photographer.
 Elke often works with dogs who have a disability or are anxious in front of the camera.